Group actions on dg-manifolds and Exact Courant algebroids: Infinitesimal symmetries of -bundles over

-\begin{rem} With the differentiable cohomology in hand, and by the argument of section \ref{section G action on differentiable forms} , we see that in order for the Lie group $G$ to act on the dg-manifold $P=(T[1]M \oplus \real[n], Q =d+H\partial_t)$ it is a necessary condition that the closed $n+1$-form $H$ may be lifted to a closed differentiable cohomology form of $G$ with values in the differential forms of $M$. \end{rem}
+\begin{rem} With the differentiable cohomology at hand, and by the argument of section \ref{section G action on differentiable forms} , we see that in order for the Lie group $G$ to act on the dg-manifold $P=(T[1]M \oplus \real[n], Q =d+H\partial_t)$ it is a necessary condition that the closed $n+1$-form $H$ may be lifted to a closed $n+1$ cocycle in $Z^{n+1}_{}(G, \Omega^{\bullet}M)$ of the complex $C^{*}_{}(G, \Omega^{\bullet}M)$ that calculates the differentiable cohomology of $G$ with values in the differential forms of $M$. \end{rem} \begin{rem} Whenever one can choose $n$-forms $B_g$ for $g \in G$ such that

+is satisfied, namely that the higher coherences are not necessary, then it is said that $G$ acts by {\bf{strict symmetries}}.
+In this case we see that that the map